pskvenkat/React-WeatherReport/README.md

 # Clone the Repo
 https://github.com/pskvenkat/React-WeatherReport.git

+in CMD run "yarn run dev-server"

+#
-run "yarn run dev-server" in local host "http://localhost:8080/" you will get the page
+"http://localhost:8080/" you will get the page

 ![On Page load screen](Weather-report-openpage.png " open screen")